When to Start Studying for SAT | Start Your Scholastic Aptitude Test Preparations On Time

 Know your needs and goals first.
 You need a target score that will get you into your college or university.

 Many high schools permit their students (sophomores and freshmen) to take the PSAT.
 These tests will help you familiarize yourself with questions of the SAT.
+We also wrote about is the SAT harder than the PSAT and we recommend reading about the levels of difficulty.

 The PSAT tests also give high school juniors the opportunity to get a National Merit Scholarship.